 Author: Andi Orlowski

-Andi gets excited about all the latest developments in population health analytics, and he is proud of the work we do in the HEU to help our partners plan ahead and stay on the cutting edge of healthcare
+Andi gets excited about all the latest developments in population health analytics, especially allocative efficiency.
+He is proud of the awesome work we do in the HEU to help our partners plan ahead and stay on the cutting edge of healthcare